Miriwoong language

 Miriwoong, also written Miriuwung and Miriwung, is an Aboriginal Australian language which today has fewer than 20 fluent speakers, most of whom live in or near Kununurra in Western Australia.
 All of the fluent speakers are elderly and the Miriwoong language is considered to be critically endangered.
-However, younger generations tend to be familiar with a lot of Miriwoong vocabulary which they use when speaking Kimberley Kriol or Aboriginal English.
+However, younger generations tend to be familiar with a lot of Miriwoong vocabulary which they use when speaking Kimberley Kriol or Aboriginal English, and there is active language revitalization.

+Country

+Ancestral Miriwoong territory covered an estimated 4,000 mi2 and extended from the valley of the Ord River north to Carlton Hill Station, upstream to Ivanhoe Station, and east to Newry Station, and along the Keep River to near the coastal swamps.

 Linguo-genetic categorisation

 Miriwoong is categorised by linguists as a Non-Pama-Nyungan language and part of the Jarrakan subgroup.